siddhanthramani/iitm_CS6910_miteshkhapra_deeplearning/assignment1/README.md

 10. [Representing a folder structure](https://stackoverflow.com/a/47795759) - Taught me how to create folder structures on github.
 11. [Argparse guide](https://realpython.com/command-line-interfaces-python-argparse/#creating-command-line-interfaces-with-pythons-argparse) - Fantastic guide which taught me how to use argparse module and also how to make it easier to read flags from a text file.
 12. [WandB sweeps](https://docs.wandb.ai/guides/sweeps/add-w-and-b-to-your-code) - Learned how to run a sweep.
+13. [Albumentations data transform](https://albumentations.ai/docs/getting_started/image_augmentation/) - Learned how to transform data using the albumentations library.